prasunparijat/trade-demo-js/readme.md

 ## Further Improvements :

-1. Folder structure - `src/` directory to contain all the relevant code.
+1. More than 1 user capability
-2. More than 1 user capability
+2. Usage of a more mature framework like nestjs and use the native class-validator for better validations and pipes or transports
-3. Usage of a more mature framework like nestjs and use the native
+3. Use environment variables
-4. Use environment variables
+4. Monitoring can be used